Check out the recent activities and accomplishments of former classmates.

 Daryl Freedman (MM ’09) performed in Dead Man Walking with Washington National Opera at the John F. Kennedy Center for the Performing Arts in March 2017.

-Blake Friedman (MM ’09) performed in “American Opera Project’s Composers and the Voice” in Fall 2016.
-In January 2017 he played the role of Nemorino in L’elisir D’amore with St. Pete Opera.
+Blake Friedman (MM ’09) played the role of Nemorino in L’elisir D’amore with St. Pete Opera in January 2017.
 On March 5, 2017, Blake was the Evangelist in Bach’s The Passion with Canterbury Choral Society.
 March also included performances in Rossini’s Otello with LoftOpera.
 He also performed in The Sarasota Artists Series Concerts in April, as well as the Tenor Soloist in Verdi’s Requiem with The Sarasota Orchestra.
 In May, Blake performed as the Tenor Soloist in Carl Orff’s Carmina Burana with The York Symphony Orchestra.

 David Friend (BM ’05, MM ’07) is a guest pianist on Third Coast Percussion’s Steve Reich album, which won a 2017 Grammy award for best chamber music performance.

-Melanie Gall (PS ’08) performed her children’s opera, Opera Mouse, off-Broadway at SoHo Playhouse from October–December in 2016.
-She recently completed a worldwide concert tour, performing Opera Mouse and giving Semaine de La Francophonie recitals in Laos, Vietnam, Cambodia, Taiwan, and England, as well as in N’Djamena Chad, and Khartoum, Sudan.
-Melanie’s upcoming performances include Opera Mouse at Opera Festival Grimeborn in London, England, as well as her cabaret Piaf and Brel: The Impossible Concert at the East Riding Theatre in Beverley, UK.
-In August 2017, Melanie will present Piaf and Brel, as well as her new show, We’ll Meet Again: Vera Lynn, the Forces’ Sweetheart, at the festival in Edinburgh, Scotland.
-Melanie is currently recording a new CD, which will be released in December 2017.
+Melanie Gall (PS ’08) performed Opera Mouse at Opera Festival Grimeborn in London, England, as well as her cabaret Piaf and Brel: The Impossible Concert at the East Riding Theatre in Beverley, UK.
+In August 2017, Melanie presented Piaf and Brel, as well as her new show, We’ll Meet Again: Vera Lynn, the Forces’ Sweetheart, at the festival in Edinburgh, Scotland.

 Emma Gerstein (BM ’09) won the 2nd Flute position with the Chicago Symphony Orchestra in 2017.

-Jennifer Goode Cooper (MM ’01) performed in American Opera Project’s Composers and the Voice in Fall 2016.
-Jennifer debuted at Anchorage Opera as Older Alice in Glory Denied in February 2017 and also sang Mimi in La Bohème at the Festival of the Arts, Boca, under the baton of Constantine Kitsopoulos.
+Jennifer Goode Cooper (MM ’01) debuted at Anchorage Opera as Older Alice in Glory Denied in February 2017 and also sang Mimi in La Bohème at the Festival of the Arts, Boca, under the baton of Constantine Kitsopoulos.

 Clay Hilley (PS ’09) performed in Dead Man Walking with Washington National Opera at the John F. Kennedy Center for the Performing Arts in March 2017.